-The registration fee for the academic conference is \$150 per presenter.
-Presenters are provided both meals on Saturday as part of their fee, and are invited to include papers in publications stemming from the conference proceedings.
-Proceedings have recently been published through Cambridge University Press.
+The registration fee for the academic conference is \$60 per undergraduate presenter or \$100 for any graduate or postgraduate/faculty presenter.
+Discounts for entire panels of three papers are provided.
+Presenters are provided some meals during the conference as part of their fee, and are invited to include papers in publications stemming from the conference proceedings.
+Proceedings have recently been published through Cambridge University Scholars Press.

-The conference format is unique in that the student portions of the conference (summit and IACHR proceedings) are scheduled so that at least 20% of participants are always free to attend each paper panel, thus ensuring a good turnout and quality discussion for each panel.
+The conference format is unique in that the student portions of the conference (summit and IACHR proceedings) are scheduled so that at least 25-50% of participants are always free to attend each paper panel, thus ensuring a good turnout and quality discussion for each panel.
 Panels also include moderators/commentators from the host university, and are given extra time for informal comments and questions.
 The program takes pride in providing recent graduates and graduate students, as well as faculty, with an inviting conference that is based on a welcoming and warm attitude towards presenters.
 This makes the ESMOAS Academic Conference an ideal place for a graduate to begin a career of conference presentations.